 An index of the World Bank evaluates aspects such as how long it may take you to open a business, revealing that countries are more friendly for entrepreneurs

-The "Index of ease of doing business" of the World Bank, which taking into account aspects such as the number of procedures, the cost of these and the amount of time necessary to legalize the opening of a business, organizes the countries in order from greater to lesser ease when it comes to creating and participating in companies.
+The "Index of ease of doing business" of the World Bank, which taking IGNORE INTO account aspects such as the number of procedures, the cost of these and the amount of time necessary to legalize the opening of a business, organizes the countries in order from greater to lesser ease when it comes to creating and participating in companies.
 Worldwide, the reference in terms of "ease of doing business" is New Zealand.
 In this country, you only need to carry out a procedure with a duration of 0.5 days to have a business registered and ready to operate.

 The index works by comparing each country with what the organization considers "the best practice": the least amount of paperwork, in the shortest possible time and with the lowest cost.
 Therefore, the countries are organized because they resemble New Zealand in terms of the amount of paperwork and the time necessary to comply with them.
 They are also compared to Slovenia in terms of the cost to complete the procedures because in this country they cost zero dollars.

 This determines the general ranking of the countries in the index.
 However, there are many other categories that are researched to complement the position of each country.
 The facility to export, the state capacity to enforce contracts and access to the electricity grid also count when analyzing the ease with which business is done in each country.